The first thing we need to clarify is that home and contents insurance are actually two separate policies that combine the features of both.

 So now that we’ve cleared that up, let’s get into the detail.

-Choosing the right home and/or contents insurance can give you a great sense of peace of mind, but understanding exactly what is and is not covered is crucial if you want to protect your most precious asset – your home.
+Choosing the right home and/or contents insurance can help prepare you for the unexpected, but understanding exactly what is and is not covered is crucial if you want to protect your most precious asset – your home.

-For your home insurance, the first thing you need to consider is whether you want ‘total replacement’ cover – which covers the cost of rebuilding your home exactly as it was, or ‘sum-insured’ cover – the most common type of home insurance which covers your home (building) up to a set amount.
+The first thing you need to consider for your home insurance is whether you want ‘total replacement’ cover – which covers the cost of rebuilding your home exactly as it was, or ‘sum-insured’ cover – the most common type of home insurance which covers your home (building) up to a set amount.

 Always shop around for the right level of cover to suit your individual needs, and where possible use comparison tools and calculators available to help you make an informed decision.
 We recommend trying a few online calculators as the results can vary from company to company.
 Generally, the more questions asked by the calculator, the more accurate answer you will get to know how much to insure for.

-With your contents insurance, it’s a good idea to go through each room in your home and conduct an audit of the items you have in each room and what the approximate value is of each item.
-A good tip to remember when you’re doing this is to make sure you open your cupboards and think about the food in the pantry or the clothes in your wardrobe – all these items could add up to quite a bit.
+With your contents insurance, it’s a good idea to go through each room in your home and look at all of the items you have, and then work out what the approximate value is of each item.
+A good tip to remember when you’re doing this is to make sure you open your cupboards and think about things like the food in the pantry or the clothes in your wardrobe – all these items could add up to quite a bit.

-It is important to know that each insurance policy is different and the finer details should be thoroughly examined with your circumstances in mind, but there is also a generally accepted ‘level of cover’ that all home and content insurance policies cover.
+It is important to understand that each insurance policy is different and the finer details should be thoroughly examined with your circumstances in mind; but there's also a generally accepted ‘level of cover’ that all home and content insurance policies cover.
 These include:

 If you ever need to rebuild from scratch then you are not only paying for the costs of labour and materials, you will also be facing a range of ‘supplementary’ costs which may include but not limited to: